joshdoman/descriptor-qr/README.md

 ## About

-A web application to generate a small QR code from a Bitcoin wallet descriptors, using the `descriptor-codec` rust library to reduce QR code size by 30-40%.
+A web application to generate a small QR code representation of a Bitcoin wallet descriptors, using the `descriptor-codec` rust library to reduce QR code size by 30-40%.

 ## 🚴 Usage